 The Plan B project requires an oral examination by a graduate faculty committee for completion of the degree.

 Please note that these are the academic requirements for the MA degree.
 Fulfilling just these requirements likely won’t make you eligible for ASHA certification, especially in terms of clinical clock hours needed for CAA standards.
 You will register for an 17-18 credits of clinical practicum throughout the program to accrue the minimum number of clock hours to make you eligible for certification.
-The CSD program is designed to include the 17-18 credits of clinical practicuum credits into the credit band for a full-time graduate student.
+The CSD program is designed to include the 17-18 credits of clinical practicum credits into the credit band for a full-time graduate student.

 As an MA student in the Communication Sciences and Disorders Program, you will need to maintain a minimum grade point average (GPA) of 3.0.
 If your GPA falls below a 3.0 you will be put on academic probation by the Department.
 If this happens to you, the Director of Graduate Studies (DGS) will talk with you in detail about your probationary period.
 To avoid these complications, please try and keep your GPA above a 3.0.
-If you find yourself having academic difficulties at any point, make sure you talk to either the instructor or the DGS to handle the problem before it affects your GPA
+If you find yourself having academic difficulties at any point, make sure you talk to either the instructor or the DGS to handle the problem before it affects your GPA.

 Between 6-14 credits per semester is considered by the Graduate School to be a full time load.
 You will pay one rate for 6-14 credits, inclusive, and a higher rate for over 14 credits.
 The Communication Sciences and Disorders M.A.
 Program is designed for students to carry an average of fourteen credits each semester.
 You are encouraged to maintain a full time credit load so that you don't delay your completion of the degree and because of various financial aid requirements, such as the Edwin Eddy Scholarship.